aha-project/aha-project.github.io/index.md

 Intial support for linux distros (presently tested on RHEL/Fedora/CentOS and Ubuntu/Debian) is now available!

 ### Dependencies
-The Linux AHA-Scraper has no real dependencies, but presently is only tested on 64bit versions of RHEL and Debian derivitives (RHEL7/CentOS7/Ubuntu 18.04/Kali Linux (at present) specifically).
+The Linux AHA-Scraper presently has no real dependencies, but is only tested on 64bit versions of RHEL and Debian derivitives (RHEL7/CentOS7/Ubuntu 18.04/Kali Linux (at present) specifically).
 Support for other distros will evolve and improve as time goes on.
 As of August 1st 2018 there are no longer any known issues that impede the general usage of the Linux scraper.
+In the future we will be releasing a python 2.7 version (summer 2019?) followed by a migration to python 3.x in sept/oct.

 ### Usage
 use git clone, the github client, or click 'download project' to get the repsitory on your computer.
 Then cd into the directory and run: